 Do I Need An Anger Management Therapist?

-It happens to all of us.
-From the time we are born until the day we die.
 Anger is a natural response to a plethora of different stimuli, from external things like your neighbor’s dog tearing up your garden to internal anger issues like spending too much money on that new car.
-It can range from a little annoyance to a rage that sends you into a psychogenic fugue.
-We cannot stop ourselves from ever getting angry again, but we can control our anger issues.
+It can range from a little annoyance to a rage that drastically increases the risk of aggressive behavior.
+It is not possible to avoid anger completely, but anger issues can be controlled.
 It is all about our ability to handle anger with anger management.
-Anger management is how you learn to recognize the signs that you are becoming mad and take some action to control it.
+Anger management is how you learn to recognize the signs that you are becoming mad and take action to control it.

 Anger management